LOCATION AND HISTORY

 Meetings during the Lockdown period for Covid 19

-The next meeting of the Parish Council will be held on 13th October 2020 by Zoom.
-Please apply to the clerk for session login details.Hillesley and Tresham PC Agenda October 2020
+The next meeting of the Parish Council will be held on Tuesday 3rd November at 8.00 pm by Zoom.
+Please apply to the clerk for session login.Hillesley and Tresham PC Agenda November 2020

 A meeting of the Parish Council was held on 15th September 2020.
 Hillesley and Tresham PC Agenda September 2020